Colds and Flus: How to Survive the First Year of Daycare

 - Avoid exposure to cigarette smoke.

-- For sore throats, get your child to gargle warm salty water, suck on ice or a throat lozenge.
+- For sore throats, get your child to gargle warm salty water, and suck on ice or a throat lozenge.
 Pain relief medicines like paracetamol and ibuprofen can help ease the pain of a sore throat.
 Aspirin is not suitable for children.

 - Covering their mouths when sneezing or coughing.